MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/sandboxes/live-setup-sandbox.md

 #### Broadcasting

-To prevent leaking title information accidentally, broadcasting through Mixer is also content-isolated.
 Broadcasts are automatically redirected into a development stream that is not accessible by other players.
 Titles that need to test specific broadcast functionality can do so through a limited Beta release in a retail scenario.